Baltasar Brum: Domestic policies

-The rural minimum wage policy, which José Batlle y Ordóñez in 1919 proposed in the conferences of his party’s leaders that the party advocate a minimum wage for rural workers, proved a divisive one for the Colorados.
+The rural minimum wage policy, which José Batlle y Ordóñez in 1919 proposed in the conferences of his party's leaders that the party advocate, proved a divisive one for the Colorados.
 As noted by one study, “From a three-to-one dominance of the lower house the majority declined to sixty-seven against fifty-six in 1917 and an actual minority of the votes cast in the election.
-In 1919 the ‘regular’ Deputies of Batlle’s party were in a minority in the Camara.
+In 1919 the ‘regular’ Deputies of Batlle's party were in a minority in the Camara.
 Inability to arrive at a programme that would satisfy all branches of the party and to organize and maintain a strict party discipline enabled the opposition to keep the minimum wage bill in committee for about two years.”

 President Brum also proposed to a Commission appointed by the National Council of Administration, as a tribute to the Centennial celebrations, a program of laws taken from the plan of the League of Nations.
 These were (1.)
 The work cannot be considered as a merchandise or article of commerce.
 (2.)
 The right of association.
 (3.)
 Payment of a salary that ensures workers the highest possible level.
 (4.)
 The workday of eight hours a day or 48 hours a week.
 (5.)
 The weekly rest of at least 24 hours.
 (6.)
 The abolition of child labor and the restriction of the work of young people of both sexes, in such a way that they can continue their education and ensure their physical development.
 (7.)
 The principle of equal pay without distinction between the sexes for work of equal value.
 (8.)The real and effective application of labor protection laws and regulations.

 Many of these postulates, Brum said in his Message, had already been incorporated into legislation, for which Uruguay had deserved the praise of Lloyd George, Clemenceau and Wilson.
 But others were missing that were projected or that await legislative sanction.

-A project was also presented by José Batlle y Ordóñez to the Batllista caucus and by it to the Legislative Body, which established that two-thirds established of the profits of the State industrial companies, whose services were mainly provided by workers, would be used to raise the salaries and wages of workers and employees "up to double at least the average of private services."
-Although it triumphed in the Chamber of Deputies, it was rejected by the Senate.